ROBelgium/MSNoise/doc/releasenotes/msnoise-1.5.rst

   ``statsmodels``, required to move `mwcs` to ObsPy later.

 * The preprocessing routine has been isolated, rewritten and optimized.
-It is now a standalone script, callable by plugings.
+It is now a standalone script, callable by plugins.
 It returns a Stream object with all the data needed for the analysis.

 * This change in preprocessing was done mostly to allow cross-component, auto-